 Who and What This Policy Covers:

-The information technology resources this policy covers include, but are not limited to, hardware (including telephones, computers, and media equipment) either owned or leased by the College, software, and consulting time (and expertise) of the staff of Integrated Technology Services, or other technology support staff of the College.
+The information technology resources this policy covers include, but are not limited to, hardware (including telephones, computers, and media equipment) either owned or leased by the College, software, and consulting time (and expertise) of the staff of Information Technology Services, or other technology support staff of the College.
 Additionally, owners of personal equipment that is connected to the data or telecommunications infrastructure of the College are also subject to the policy below.

 Certain guests and departed members of the Linfield community may also use Linfield information technology: